OpenTermsArchive/contrib-versions/Steampowered/Privacy Policy.md

 3.4 Your Use of the Steam Client and Websites
 We collect a variety of information through your general interaction with the websites, Content and Services offered by Steam.
 Personal Data we collect may include, but is not limited to, browser and device information, data collected through automated electronic interactions and application usage data.
-Likewise, we will track your process across your websites and applications to verify that you are not a bot and to optimize our services.
+Likewise, we will track your process across our websites and applications to verify that you are not a bot and to optimize our services.

 3.5 Your Use of Games and other Subscriptions
 In order to provide you with services, we need to collect, store and use various information about your activity in our Content and Services.
 "Content-Related Information" includes your Steam ID, as well as what is usually referred to as "game statistics".
 By game statistics we mean information about your games' preferences, progress in the games, playtime, as well as information about the device you are using, including what operating system you are using, device settings, unique device identifiers, and crash data.